miroamir/AI-resource-categorizer/README.md

-# 🎧 AI Resource Categorizer – Trailblaze
+# 🎧 AI Resource Categorizer –

 This is a production-ready Python script that transcribes, analyzes, and intelligently tags video, audio, PDF, and HTML resources using AI.